 MANY-ON-ONE: In hand-to-hand fighting, sometimes multiple enemies are fighting one character, or vice versa.
-It such cases, the "one" attempts to defend against all, while still striking his or her selected target.
-However, the one chance of hitting declines, while each of the "many" has a improved chance.
+In such cases, the "one" attempts to defend against all, while still striking his or her selected target.
+However, the one's chance of hitting declines, while each of the "many" has an improved chance.
 The amount of change depends on how many simultaneously face the one.

 Therefore "many-on-one" situations are extremely favorable to the "many."
-Achieving such situations against the enemy, and avoiding them against yourself, is an important actic.
-In general, no more than three or four characters called space to surround and simultaneously attack one character.
+Achieving such situations against the enemy, and avoiding them against yourself, is an important tactic.
+In general, no more than three or four characters can find space to surround and simultaneously attack one character.

-TRAPS: In certain areas your party may encounter deadle traps.
-Perceptive characters may see them before triggerin them, allowing you to avoid them or disarm them
+TRAPS: In certain areas your party may encounter deadly traps.
+Perceptive characters may see them before triggering them, allowing you to avoid them or disarm them.